 Blood group O does not have an antigen on their surface, thus making them transfusable to any recipient of same rhesus type irrespective of the blood group.
 Hence, Blood group 0 are called a universal donor.
 However, there is a shortage of blood group O capable of meeting the huge demand.

-In a breakthrough, Canadian Scientist from the University of Vancouver have discovered an enzyme that can cleave off the antigen from the surface of blood group A at a very low enzyme concentration.
+In a breakthrough, Canadian Scientist from the University of British Columbia, Vancouver have discovered an enzyme that can cleave off the antigen from the surface of blood group A at a very low enzyme concentration.
 These Blood group A without antigens are basically O group that have no antigens on their surfaces.
 The enzyme was discovered from a bacterium, Flavonifractor plautii which they have isolated from the human gut.

 The researchers first collected the gut bacteria from human feces and isolated its DNA.
 This DNA was chopped into many fragments and were cloned in E.coli.
 Those recombinant E.coli were then screen for enzymes that can digest polysaccharide from blood A antigens.
 To their surprise, they isolated two enzymes from a bacterium, Flavonifractor plautii that could cleave the antigens from the A group.
 Their work is published in Nature Microbiology.